How to Overcome an Abusive Marriage:

 My wife took my two girls and left me a month ago to go to a shelter.
 She claimed that I was being abusive to her.
 A few days later I agreed to move out of the house so that she and the kids could move back in.
 I'm currently living at work without a car.
 I am trying to avoid pressuring her, but this arrangement is very hard on me.

-I have never harmed my wife physically but after reading your books, Love Busters and Give & Take, I realize I have harmed her emotionally without realizing that I was being abusive.
+I have never harmed my wife physically but after reading your books, Love Busters and Fall in Love, Stay in Love, I realize I have harmed her emotionally without realizing that I was being abusive.
 I would say and do abusive things to her that were in reaction to things she said and did to me.
 But I now know I was wrong to have done it.

 I love my family dearly and want to be back with my wife and my girls.
 I have been reading your books and material on your web site and have given my wife one of your books to read while I read the other.
 I've also copied material from the web site in hopes that she will be more receptive to work things out.
 Am I doing the right things to win her back or is there something I am not doing or doing wrong?
 I would very much appreciate your thoughts on how to get both of us to the bargaining table so that we can constructively rebuild the marriage.